kgisl/pythonFDP/manual/lab7-kgashok.py.md

 1. You are asked to remove all the duplicate occurrences of only one specific element in the list.
 Write a function for this.
 2. Count the number of number of distinct characters that occur more than once in the string.
 Read the problem statement and solve on CC - http://j.mp/countDuplicates
 3. Write a program that will analyze whether a string is an isogram, pangram or a partial perfect pangram.
 Also if the string contains duplicates, count the number of duplicate characters that are there in the string.
+  - And how about checking whether two words are their respective anagrams?
+And if not, how many changes are needed to make them?

 ## Bonus 2